maahn/pyOptimalEstimation/README.md

 Python package to solve an inverse problem using Optimal Estimation and an arbitrary Forward model following Rodgers, 2000.

+Tested with Python >=3.6.
+The last version supporting Python 2.7 was 1.1

 ## Installation

 Change to the folder containing the project and do